- BRITISH AIRWAYS i360 BOOKING TERMS

 One “BA i360 Flight” ticket entitles one person to one flight lasting approximately 25 minutes (including boarding and disembarkation time).

-One “Afternoon Tea” Ticket entitles one person to one Flight lasting approximately 25 minutes (including boarding and disembarkation time) followed immediately by afternoon tea, which is generally served at the Belle Vue restaurant at British Airways i360, or else the West Pier Tea Room or one of the hospitality rooms at British Airways i360, depending on availability.
+One “Afternoon Tea” ticket entitles one person to one flight lasting approximately 25 minutes (including boarding and disembarkation time) followed immediately by afternoon tea, which is generally served at West Beach Bar & Kitchen at British Airways i360, or else the West Beach Café & Bar or one of the hospitality rooms at British Airways i360, depending on availability.

 These timings may be changed for operational or other reasons at our discretion.

 A ticket or gift voucher can only be used once.
 Once a ticket has been scanned at the entrance, it cannot be used again.

-Gift Vouchers bought online can only be redeemed online for a booking at www.britishairwaysi360.com/redeem.
-We recommend that you book a Flight as early as possible as entry is strictly subject to availability.
+Gift vouchers bought online and in our shop can be redeemed for a booking either online at www.britishairwaysi360.com/redeem or in our shop.
+We recommend that you book a flight as early as possible as entry is strictly subject to availability.

 Changes to your flight time

 We may need to change a flight time once it has been issued to you but we will try to notify you as soon as we become aware that this is necessary.
 If we have to significantly amend your flight time, your remedies (where time permits) are to accept the amended flight time or to arrange another agreeable flight time with us or to cancel the ticket.
 If you choose cancellation, we will refund you those monies you paid for the tickets, but we will not pay any other compensation to you.

-You can change a Flight Time by contacting us at email@example.com at least three days before the Flight Time which you want to change.
-We charge an administration fee of £10 per booking for each change to a Flight Time.
+You can change a flight time by contacting us at [email protected] at least 72 hours before the flight time which you want to change.

 Discounts and concessions